10 Yio Chu Kang Food Places For Cheap Dim Sum, Donburi, And A $15 Three-Course Meal - EatBook.sg - Local Singapore Food Guide And Review Site

 Food By Area

 A quiet suburban area in the North-East of Singapore, Yio Chu Kang may not be the first place that comes to mind when you’re eating with your buddies.
 However, amidst the lush greenery and HDB estates, the estate has an array of interesting food options.
-From large pizzas at $20 to comforting pasta dishes, here are some affordable places to eat around Yio Chu Kang.
+From large pizzas for $20 to comforting pasta dishes, here are some of the best Yio Chu Kang food to try.

 1. L’Rez